-Nationally, NTSD as a percentage of personal income decreased to 2.5% compared to 2.6% the prior year, which was the second decline in a row and attributable to a 4.5% growth in personal income.
-Oppositely, Virginia experienced an increase in its NTSD as a percentage of personal income.
-In the 2015 report, Virginia's ranking rose to the 21st highest NTSD as a percentage of personal income compared to a ranking of 24th in the prior year.
-In its 2015 report, Virginia was calculated by Moody's to have had a NTSD as a percentage of personal income of 2.8% compared to 2.7% in the prior year.
+Moody's also reported that 13 states experienced an increase in NTSD as a percentage of personal income while 10 states experienced no change.
+Nationwide, median NTSD as a percentage of personal income remained steady at 2.5% for a third year.
+Virginia experienced an increase in its NTSD as a percentage of personal income.
+While Virginia's ranking fell from the 20th highest NTSD as a percentage of personal income last year to the 21st highest in the current report, Moody's reported that Virginia's NTSD as a percentage of personal income increased to 2.9% in 2017 compared to 2.8% in 2016.

-The following table and chart illustrate how Virginia compares to other triple-A states based on net tax-supported debt per capita.
+The table and chart on the following page illustrate how Virginia compares to other triple-A states based on net tax-supported debt per capita and the table and chart that later follow on page 18 compare Virginia's net tax-supported debt as a percentage of personal income with that of other triple-A states.

-AAA/Aaa/AAA STATE DEBT BURDENS FROM 2006-2015 PROVIDED BY MOODY'S INVESTORS SERVICE
+AAA/Aaa/AAA STATE DEBT BURDENS FROM 2008-2017 PROVIDED BY MOODY'S INVESTORS SERVICE